 Motor cultivators never caught on, mostly because of their expense.
 The average price of a motor cultivator in 1920 was more than $500, a large expenditure for a machine that would be used only during the short cultivating season.
 In addition, many motor cultivators were poorly designed, suffered from mechanical problems and upset easily on hilly ground.
 The machines were difficult and tiring to operate, requiring both hands to steer while the feet were used to control the shovel gangs for close cultivation.

-One of the firms that tried to cash in on the motor cultivator craze was the Bailor Plow Manufacturing Co. of Atchison, Kan.
+One of the firms that tried to cash in on the motor cultivator craze was the Bailor Plow Mfg.
+Co. of Atchison, Kansas.
 Little information on the company is available.
 A 1916 history of Atchison County tells us that the Bailor Plow Co. was started in 1910 to manufacture a 2-row cultivator invented by S.E.
 Bailor.
-Mr. Bailor, then of Beatrice, Neb., had developed a 2-row cultivator, horse-drawn, of course, in about 1890.
-A wealthy Tarkio, Mo., farmer named David Rankin bought 50 of Bailor's cultivators in 1905, and put them to work on his 25,000-acre farm.
+Mr. Bailor, then of Beatrice, Nebraska, had developed a 2-row cultivator, horse-drawn, of course, around 1890.
+A wealthy Tarkio, Missouri, farmer named David Rankin bought 50 of Bailor’s cultivators in 1905, and put them to work on his 25,000-acre farm.
 Rankin liked the cultivators and convinced Bailor to build a manufacturing plant in Tarkio.

 A conventional 2-row cultivator was mounted underneath the high frame and between the rear wheels.
 Each rear wheel was attached to the end of the axle frame by a swivel joint similar to the king pin on a conventional front steering axle.
 There was also a universal joint in the center of each final drive shaft.
 This allowed the rear wheels to be steered by a pair of foot pedals under the operator’s seat.
 This feature was supposed to aid close cultivation, although it couldn’t have been an easy task to use the foot pedals to steer the rear wheels against the torque from the drive chains.